 Ben was hospitalized multiple times.
 His mother shared, “I was always glad when he was in there because I knew he was being cared for.”
 But once he was released, Ben would stop taking his medication, because he didn’t like the idea of it.

-Ben’s father confided, “It was really sort of a fear of mine that my son was living alone, lost out there in a cold, cruel world.”
+For about two years, Ben often stayed at the Drop-In Center and continued to keep in touch with his parents.
+Ben’s father shared that “It meant so much to know that somebody out there cared about my son.
+It was really sort of a fear of mine that my son was living alone, lost out there in a cold, cruel world.”

 In August of 2018, Ben passed away.